microsoft/BotFramework-WebChat/samples/06.g.select-voice/README.md

 ## Selecting voice

-To select different voice used for speech synthesis, pass a `selectVoice` function when creating Web Chat.
+To select a different voice for speech synthesis, pass a `selectVoice` function when creating Web Chat.

-When Web Chat synthesize an activity, it will call the `selectVoice` function with list of voices available and the activity to be synthesized.
+When Web Chat synthesizes an activity, it will call the `selectVoice` function with a list of voices available and the activity to be synthesized.
 The code should return the `SpeechSynthesisVoice` object to use for speech synthesis.

 In the sample code below, if the activity is for language "zh-HK", we will use a voice with keyword "TracyRUS".
-Otherwise, it will prefer a voice with keyword "JessaNeural" over "Jessa".
+Otherwise, it will choose a voice with keyword "JessaNeural" over "Jessa".

 ```diff
   const directLineTokenResponse = await fetch('https://webchat-mockbot.azurewebsites.net/directline/token', { method: 'POST' });